marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/erfc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ERFC, error function, complementary

 .. _erfc:

-.. index:: ERFC

-.. index:: error function, complementary

 ERFC --- Error function
 ************************